noel-kd/noel-kd/README.md

 ## PS > Write-Host "Hi there!
 I'm Kyle!"
-### I'm a husband, an amateur developer, and an aspiring IT security professional
+### I'm a husband, a sysadmin, and an amateur developer

 - ✏️ I’m working on a series of security tools
 - 🎓 I have a Bachelors in Information Technology